namjachingu/terraform-google-gke-cisco/README.md

 For this software project, the following tasks have been performed:

-- [x] Creating Terraform scripts to automate the setup of various environments
+- Creating Terraform scripts to automate the setup of various environments
-- [x] Components that interact with the app have been set up.
+- Components that interact with the app have been set up.
-- [x] GKE clusters have been set up.
+- GKE clusters have been set up.

-This project is two-folded - this part focuses on deploying a GKE cluster and having AppD deployed on top of it.
+This project is two-folded - this part focuses on deploying a GKE cluster and having AppDynamics deployed in it.

 ## Solution Components